selasijean/iOSTopiCalculator/README.md

 TipCalc is a tip calculator application for iOS.

-Submitted by: Selasi Jean Kwame Adedzse
+Submitted by: Selasi Jean Kwame Adedze

 Time spent: 4 hours spent in total